-I don't know how does it work abroad but in India blood relation plays an important role in daily life.
+I don't know how does it work abroad but in India family and blood relation plays an important role in daily life.
 People are crazy about it!
 Parents have expectation from their children because they're their own blood.
 Children also help blood relatives more.
-As a common practice, if you ask for some help for a friend … Continue reading Family Isn’t About Blood
+As a common practice, if you ask for some help for … Continue reading Family Isn’t Defined By Blood Or Genetics

 A recent Facebook post from my friend Archis caught my attention.
 His brother Mayank Bhagwat has done something innovative for Ganesh Festival 2018.
 He has given a heart touching message about organ donation and how it can save multiple lives.
 For those who don't know what this festival is, it's a 10-day Hindu festival celebrated across India dedicated … Continue reading Mumbai Man Spreads Lord Ganesha’s Message For Organ Donation